Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-auction.md

 Emily - 40 \* 2 = 80 for range 1 - 2

-Although Dave had the highest bid in accordance to SOLAR amount, when we do the calculations we see that since he only bid for a range of 2, he would need to share the slot with Emily who bid much less.
+Although Dave had the highest bid in accordance to AXC amount, when we do the calculations we see that since he only bid for a range of 2, he would need to share the slot with Emily who bid much less.
 Together Dave's and Emily's bids only equal a valuation of `280`.

-Charlie's valuation for the entire range is `300` therefore Charlie is awarded the complete range of the parachain slot.
+Charlie's valuation for the entire range is `300` therefore Charlie is awarded the complete range of the allychain slot.

 ## FAQ

 ### Why doesn't everyone bid for the max length?

-For the duration of the slot the SOLAR bid in the auction will be locked up.
-This means that there are opportunity costs from the possibility of using those SOLAR for something else.
-For parachains that are beneficial to AXIASolar, this should align the interests between parachains and the AXIASolar Relay Chain.
+For the duration of the slot the AXC bid in the auction will be locked up.
+This means that there are opportunity costs from the possibility of using those AXC for something else.
+For allychains that are beneficial to AXIA, this should align the interests between allychains and the AXIA Relay Chain.

-### How does this mechanism help ensure parachain diversity?
+### How does this mechanism help ensure allychain diversity?

-The method for dividing the parachain slots into six month intervals was partly inspired by the desire to allow for a greater amount of parachain diversity, and prevent particularly large and well-funded parachains from hoarding slots.
-By making each period a six-month duration but the overall slot a 2-year duration, the mechanism can cope with well-funded parachains that will ensure they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the six-month durations that are not filled.
-For example, if a large, well-funded parachain has already acquired a slot for range 1 - 4, they would be very interested in getting the next slot that would open for 2 - 5.
-Under this mechanism that parachain could acquire period 5 (since that is the only one it needs) and allow range 2 - 4 of the second parachain slot to be occupied by another.
+The method for dividing the allychain slots into six month intervals was partly inspired by the desire to allow for a greater amount of allychain diversity, and prevent particularly large and well-funded allychains from hoarding slots.
+By making each period a six-month duration but the overall slot a 2-year duration, the mechanism can cope with well-funded allychains that will ensure they secure a slot at the end of their lease, while gradually allowing other allychains to enter the ecosystem to occupy the six-month durations that are not filled.
+For example, if a large, well-funded allychain has already acquired a slot for range 1 - 4, they would be very interested in getting the next slot that would open for 2 - 5.
+Under this mechanism that allychain could acquire period 5 (since that is the only one it needs) and allow range 2 - 4 of the second allychain slot to be occupied by another.

 ### Why is randomness difficult on blockchains?

 Randomness is problematic for blockchain systems.
 Generating a random number trustlessly on a transparent and open network in which other parties must be able to verify opens the possibility for actors to attempt to alter or manipulate the randomness.
 There have been a few solutions that have been put forward, including hash-onions like [RANDAO](https://github.com/randao/randao) and [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
-The latter is what AXIASolar uses as a base for its randomness.
+The latter is what AXIA uses as a base for its randomness.

 ### Are there other ways of acquiring a slot besides the candle auction?

-The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of SOLAR that is locked up to another buyer.
-This would allow the seller to get liquid SOLAR in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited SOLAR.
+The only other way besides the candle auction to acquire a allychain slot is through a secondary market where an actor who has already won a allychain slot can resell the slot along with the associated deposit of AXC that is locked up to another buyer.
+This would allow the seller to get liquid AXC in exchange for the allychain slot and the buyer to acquire the slot as well as the deposited AXC.

-A number of system-level parachains may be granted slots by the [governing bodies](learn-governance) of the Relay Chain.
-Such parachains would not have to bid for or renew their slots as they would be considered essential to the ecosystem's future.
+A number of system-level allychains may be granted slots by the [governing bodies](learn-governance) of the Relay Chain.
+Such allychains would not have to bid for or renew their slots as they would be considered essential to the ecosystem's future.

 ## Resources

-- [Parachain Allocation](https://research.axiacoin.org/en/latest/axiasolar/economics/2-parachain-allocation.html) - W3F research page on parachain allocation that goes more in depth to the mechanism.
+- [Allychain Allocation](https://research.AXIA.org/en/latest/AXIA/economics/2-allychain-allocation.html) - W3F research page on allychain allocation that goes more in depth to the mechanism.